bertoort/sugoku/README.md

 A very interesting finding was that implementing the QuickFill function before each guess did not improve the speed of the algorithm, in fact, it slowed it down.
 I was not expecting it.
 I was so surprised that I decided to keep the original name I had given the function without Quickfill: SlowSolve().

-SlowSolve is the faster function and therefore used in the API.
+SlowSolve is the faster function and therefore the one used for the API.

-This is a Go Challenge 8 solution for the month of November 2015.

 ## Installation